-This Procedure will be reviewed by the Company Secretary with input from the General Counsel every 2 years.
+This Procedure will be reviewed by the General Counsel and Company Secretary every 2 years.
 A review may also be triggered at any time through changes in legislation, policy, organisation or any other change which requires an update to the Policy.